sous-chefs/aws/README.md

 ### Platforms

-- Any platform supported by Chef and the AWS-SDK
+- Tested and supported in CI on Ubuntu 24.04

 ### Chef